derikkk/enrollment_prediction/README.md

 # Prospective Parent Enrollment Prediction

 This was a data analysis project that I undertook in collaboration with a Preschool in Hong Kong.
 The goal was to create a enrollment model that could help predict the likelihood that prospective parents would enroll into the preschool.
 By creating an accurate model, I could save the preschool tens, or even hundreds of hours in labor hours spent on chasing cold leads.
-Using this model, the preschool administrators would could more easily, and systematically prioritize which parents to direct their efforts on.
+Using this model, the preschool administrators could more easily, and systematically prioritize which parents to direct their efforts on.

 ## Data Provided
 1. Prospective Playgroup Enrollment Survey 2019 - 2022 **(Messy Data)**